 - Opportunities to attend regional and national scientific conferences

 - Participation in an annual UWM Undergraduate Research Symposium and a MCW Cancer Center sponsored Capstone Symposium

-- Open to all UWM undergraduate students in good academic standing
+- Open to all UWM undergraduate students with at least one year left as an undergraduate and who are in good academic standing.

-- Applicants must identify a MCW faculty mentor.
+- Accepted participants must participate in the process to identify a MCW faculty mentor.
 The mentor is not required to be a member of the MCW Cancer Center.
-Resources will be provided to assist students in finding a mentor.
+Resources and assistance will be provided for students in finding a mentor.

 - The research project must be cancer relevant.

-- Students must complete the proposal writing seminar course prior to submission of the MCW Cancer Center and UWM Undergraduate Research
+- Participants must complete the proposal writing seminar course (Fall 2023) prior to submission of the MCW Cancer Center and UWM Undergraduate Research Program Fellowship Application.